MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbysearchconfiguration.md

 A filter that, when provided, will constrain the lobby search operation to only those owned by the members of that player's various friend lists.

-If omitted, the search operation will search all available lobbies.
+If omitted, the search operation will search all available lobbies. <br /><br /> This value may only be specified when [PFMultiplayerFindLobbies](../functions/pfmultiplayerfindlobbies.md) is called with a title_player_account entity.

 **`filterString`** &nbsp; const char*
 *is null-terminated*